 December 11, 2017

-U.S. Army veteran and Chicago Campus student Ashley Tisch believes strongly in serving, both her country and her community.
-This belief led her to volunteer with military children after leaving the Army, giving her an opportunity to give back and eventually leading to recognition from national coalition of colleges and university, Campus Compact.
-The dynamic M.A. in Counseling Psychology student was named the one of organization’s 2017 Newman Civic Fellows.
+U.S. Army veteran and Chicago Campus student Ashley Tisch believes strongly in serving both her country and her community.
+This belief led her to volunteer with military children after leaving the Army, providing her the opportunity to give back, and eventually leading to recognition from national coalition of colleges and universities, Campus Compact.
+The M.A. in Counseling Psychology student was named one of the organization’s 2017 Newman Civic Fellows.
 The fellowship was specifically developed to recognize community-committed students.

-In the TCSPP-submitted nomination letter, it was said of Ashley, “Ashley is redefining what it means to serve her country and her community.”
+The nomination letter submitted by TCSPP said of Ashley, “Ashley is redefining what it means to serve her country and her community.”

 A second honor was bestowed upon Ashley by Mission Continues, an organization that seeks to help veterans find purpose through community impact.
-As a Mission Continues fellow, Ashley was able to commit 20 hours per week to a local nonprofit and, to gain experience and networking opportunities that she has found helpful in her professional development.
+As a Mission Continues fellow, she was able to commit 20 hours per week to a local nonprofit and gain experience and networking opportunities that she has found helpful in her professional development.

 “I want to impact the environment I find myself in daily,” Ashley explained.
-“You gain a sense of fulfillment when you give back to others and do not expect anything in return.”
+“You gain a sense of fulfillment when you give back.”